Introduction to sport and fitness

 What you will study

 - What shapes participation in sport and fitness? – explores the factors that influence sport and fitness participation amongst different population groups and encourages you to reflect on what has shaped your own interest and engagement with sport and fitness.
 Potential barriers and facilitators to participation are identified to help explain current participation trends.
 This topic will allow you to evaluate sport and fitness provision in your local area as well as gaining a knowledge of the key types of organisations that are responsible for sport and fitness provision.
-It will provide a useful introduction to the nature of sport provision.
+It will provide an introduction to the nature of sport provision.

-- Sport, Exercise, and Physical Activity: What are the benefits? – draws upon a range of research evidence to investigate the social, physiological and psychological benefits of participating in sport and exercise.
+- Sport, Exercise, and Physical Activity: What are the benefits? – draws upon a range of research evidence to investigate the social, physiological and psychological benefits of participating in sport, fitness and exercise.
 This will provide you with a useful introduction to the sociological, psychological and physiological disciplines of sport and exercise.

-- Contemporary Debates in sport and fitness – considers some of the topical debates in sport and fitness such as whether sport is always safe, cheating in sport, the impact of technology on children’s physical activity levels, the provision of disability sport, the role of practice and sports coaching as an art or a science.
+- Contemporary Debates in sport and fitness – considers some of the topical debates in sport and fitness such as whether sport is always safe, cheating in sport, the impact of technology on children's physical activity levels, the provision of disability sport, and the role of practice and sports coaching as an art or science.
 You will use a range of academic and media sources to navigate your way through these lively and interesting topics.

 - Faster, Higher, Stronger: Training for Sport and Fitness – extends your understanding of physiology to examine the components of fitness and how these can be tested and developed using a variety of methods.
-This study topic will introduce you to core principles of anatomy and physiology such as the basic anatomy of the skeletal and muscular systems and energy systems.
+This study topic will introduce you to core principles of anatomy and physiology, such as the anatomy of the skeletal and muscular systems and energy systems.